bleach31/PianoPracticeDaily/docs/specifications.rst

     :id: CMP004
     :links: REQ008

-    The Web Portal provides a user interface for reviewing daily practice logs and playing back past recordings.
+    The Web Portal provides a user interface for reviewing diary practice logs and playing back past recordings.
     It also displays metadata such as session date, duration, and notes.

 .. spec:: Notification Module